chenqmion/QCDock/README.md

 <img src="Figures/COMSOL_Full.png" width="900"/>
 <em>Fig. 2 Box modes with PCB, chip, and wire bonds.
 Note that the box is upside down</em><br/><br/>
 Next, we add the PCB, chip, and the wire bonds for simulation.
 The results are summarized in Fig. 2.
-We find that the 1st mode is pulled down to 11.303GHz by introducing the PCB and the chip.
+We find that the 1st are box mode is pulled down to 11.303GHz by introducing the PCB and the chip.
 The next 4 modes are observed at 11.910/11.912GHz, 14.551GHz, 14.665/14.667/14.669GHz, and 16.226/16.228GHz.
-Here, the first 2 modes are localized to the chip, the 3rd one is approximately the PCB mode, while the last one is reminiscent to the 2nd bare box mode.<br/><br/>
+Here, the first 2 modes are mostly concentrated to the PCB, the 3rd one is approximately the under-chip cavity mode, while the last one is reminiscent to the 2nd bare box mode.<br/><br/>

 <img src="Figures/COMSOL_Float.png" width="900"/>
 <em>Fig. 3 Box modes with a floating chip.
 The upper row has widebonds but not edge plating, while the lower row has edge plating but not wire bonds.
 Note that the box is upside down</em><br/><br/>